The purpose of this document is to provide tips for Google Drawings to actively complete a worksheet online.

 TIP: If you grab the worksheet image and move it, the undo feature (Ctrl + Z) will be helpful.

-This video, from the Desk of PD, will show you how to highlight items in Google Drawing.
+This video shows you how to highlight items in Google Drawings.
 Click the Play button to watch the video.

 Run Time: 02:59